 The planning and research for this expedition was a massive endeavour from Australia.
 Information on the Brooks Range is difficult to come by and there are no established routes across the range.
 It is only accessible via bush planes and even with those, there are few landing sites.

-Between 2008-2010 I had three failed attempts at traversing the range.
-I didn’t even come close to success with the first attempt lasting 4-days being the longest time I spent out there.
+From 2008 to 2010, I had three failed attempts at traversing the range.
+I didn’t even come close to success with the first attempt, which lasted just four days – the longest time I spent out there.
 Realising I was banging my head against a wall, I took 2011 off and adopted a completely different approach to the expedition.
 I broke the expedition down into little battles and worked on perfecting each element.

-In 2012 I returned to the Brooks Range and achieved my six-year dream.
+In 2012 I returned to the Brooks Range and and set out to achieve my six-year dream.
 For the first four days of the expedition I had no confidence I was going to succeed and there was a voice in my head constantly telling me to quit.
 I took it one day at a time and got myself through by knowing that for this attempt, my planning and preparation had been so much better than before.

 On the fifth day of the expedition I developed bad Achilles tendonitis and from that point on every step was like a knife in my heels.
 I found that if I moved fast without taking breaks, after a few hours the pain would largely subside.
 When I took breaks the pain would flare up again.
 Because of this, I abandoned most of my nuts and snacks that involved chewing.
-During the day I drank around 200ml of olive oil, five serves of Scandi shake (weight-gain powder mixed with water) and 2 chocolate bars.
-At night I would indulge with a Backcountry Cuisine meal.
+During the day I drank around 200ml of olive oil, downed five serves of Scandishake – weight-gain powder mixed with water – and ate two chocolate bars.
+At night I would indulge with a Back Country Cuisine meal.

 This way I was able to hike all day without stopping aside from once or twice a day for five minutes to purify water.
 I was still in a huge amount of pain, but the years of hard work and dedication to my dream kept me going.